• Skip to primary navigation

 ASTABLE MULTIVIBRATOR

-Below is a astable multivibrator frequency graph chart that can help you figure out how fast the 555 chip turns on and off.
+Below is a astable multivibrator frequency graph chart that can help us figure out how fast the 555 chip turns ON and OFF.

 IC 555 astable multivibrator frequency graph chart Diagram

-The 555 timer chip can work like a flasher turning on and off really fast.
+555 timer chip can act like flasher it turn ON and OFF very fast.

 Astable IC 555 using graph